 The program is recruiting healthy individuals who have regular bowel movements and are 18 to 50 years old, are of a normal weight, don’t smoke, and have no history of gastrointestinal disease or alcohol or drug abuse.
 People cannot participate while they’re pregnant, though we encourage them to keep us in mind for the future.
 And you don’t need health insurance to participate.
 So chances are good that you’re a candidate.

 If I were to participate in the program, how does it work?

-If it’s determined through the screening process that you’re a good fit, you’ll be required to provide a poop sample at the donation center three to four times a week for as long as you continue to be eligible.
+If it’s determined through the screening process that you’re a good fit, you’ll be required to provide a poop sample at the donation center near you three to four times a week for as long as you continue to be eligible.
 We cannot accept any drop-off or shipment of poop.
 During your visits, you may also be asked to have a medical screening, which includes a physical or a blood draw.
 This will likely happen once every two to six weeks.

 Will I get paid for my time and donations?

 We absolutely respect your time and know how valuable it is to do something for the greater good.
 With that in mind, the program will give you up to $75 for every donation and up to $75 for every medical screening.
 Donors can also receive on average $500 bonuses for donating at least three times a week during a donation period lasting four to six weeks or longer.
 You can donate as long as you continue to be eligible.
 Compensation may vary by city and is subject to change.

 You’re telling me I get paid to do my business, and someone with C. diff could potentially benefit too?

 All right then, how do I get started?